Learn

 Unchained as a key agent

-For retail clients, Unchained offers access to its enterprise key in a multisignature quorum where clients can control a majority of their keys.
-Over the last 6 years of uninterrupted operation, Unchained has continued to invest millions of dollars and dedicate thousands of hours of our experts’ time to upgrade our key’s security and management.
-Over that same time period, it has helped secure and transact billions of dollars worth of bitcoin.
+Unchained provides an institutional-grade key that can be included in a multisignature quorum where clients retain control of a majority of the keys.
+Over more than six years of uninterrupted operation, Unchained has invested millions of dollars and dedicated thousands of expert hours to securing and managing its key infrastructure, helping safeguard and transact billions of dollars worth of bitcoin.

 Key agency in bitcoin is a newer concept, but it is the only way to secure bitcoin without introducing single points of failure from a single company or person.
 By hiring key agents, you can ensure that your bitcoin is secure for generations and that your heirs will be able to recover bitcoin with the help of an expert when the time comes.